 The Nordic Inn at Mt.
 Crested Butte is the perfect base camp for your hike between Crested Butte and Aspen.
-Let the Nordic Inn help you plan your journey by staying either at the beginning or end of your hike, by doing a full round trip after a night’s rest, or they can even arrange a scenic tour back by van to your starting point.
-Whatever experience or time frame you’re working with, the Nordic Inn can help assist in planning your adventure.
-Take an extra 10% off prices with promo code: TCBSUM10
+Let the Nordic Inn help rest your weary legs by staying either at the beginning or end of your hike or even a mid-point rest if you plan on doing the full round-trip hike.
+The outdoor hot tub awaits!

 CLICK PHOTOS TO VIEW MULTI-SEASON GALLERY